Elihpmap/UniSense/README.md

 This plugin enables Unity apps to use DualSense, the controller for PS5 in Windows.

-This project is incomplete state for now.
-For example:
+This project is incomplete state for now (currently in version 0.3.0):

-- the documentation including this README is work in progress.
+- The documentation including this README is work in progress.
-- The code is yet to be optimized.
+- Until the version 1.0.0 Backward compatibility is not guaranteed.

+More information is available in the CHANGELOG.md file;

 Any contribution is appreciated.
 Please do not hesitate to send PR if you have any proposal regarding this project.